 According to the Guiness Book of Records, the oldest video-gaming YouTuber is Hamako Mori, aka Gamer Grandma.

 Born on 18th of February, 1930, 90 years old Hamako has been playing video games for over 38 years.
-So there’s no excuses when introducing gaming elements to your programme!
+So there are no excuses when introducing gaming elements to your programme!

 Clearly, since we enjoy playing games throughout our lives and understand the mechanics and metaphors behind games, it makes sense to strategically bring them into our work lives and take advantage of our natural desires for competition and completion.

 It stands to reason, then, that research from Talent LMS shows that 72% of learners ‘strongly prefer gamification’ on their Learning Management Systems (online learning platforms) and learners are going gaga over getting points for activities like reading, writing, sharing course reviews and voting for content.

 To back this up even further, 95% of employees enjoy using game-inspired elements in their work.
 There may be some Mr Burn’s type managers out there asking themselves; ‘Why is employee gratification so important?’

 If staff being less stressed in general isn’t enough motivation, then maybe the fact that employees are 12% more productive when they’re happy at work is!

 Game-based learning is the cure for learner engagement that you’ve all been waiting for.
 It drives productivity with its (friendly) competitiveness, it taps into a pastime that a lot of us already enjoy, it’s mobile-friendly and it appeals to a high percentage of your learners.